-Kerry reports directly to CEO Todd Schurz and regularly advises the Board and family stakeholders, as it pertains to rapidly advancing the Company’s digital audience and revenue goals, as well as those of other core operations (television, newspaper, radio and cable).
+Kerry was promoted to the role of Senior Vice President of Publishing and Emerging Media, in May 2014.
+He reports directly to CEO Todd Schurz and regularly advises the Board and family stakeholders, as it pertains to advancing the Company’s audience, revenue and data-driven business intelligence goals.
+While now further focusing on the publishing segment, Kerry continues to work with digital aspects of other core operations in TV, radio and cable.

-After its CEO, Kerry is the primary digital spokesperson for the company, advocating Schurz Communication aspirations both internally and externally.
-In 2011, Kerry became a voting member of the Board’s Acquisition Committee.
-Kerry also serves on outside boards, committees, speaker bureaus and organizations, as well, to procure and synthesize new data, knowledge and relationships giving Schurz Communications a competitive edge.
+Kerry serves on the Board’s Acquisition Committee, as well as its Benefits Committee.
+He also is on the Board of the Schurz Foundation.
+Kerry serves on outside boards, committees, speaker bureaus and organizations, as well, to procure and synthesize new data, knowledge and relationships giving Schurz Communications a competitive edge.

 Prior to joining Schurz Communications, Kerry was VP of New Media for Gannett Broadcasting, in Washington, DC.
 In that role, he focused on new opportunities in information delivery and business development on emerging platforms.
 Kerry was the primary digital liaison between Gannett Broadcasting, USA Today, Gannett US-Community Publishing, Legal and M&A. In 2008, Kerry was honored with the Gannett Chairman Award for past and future digital contributions.

 Before joining Gannett’s corporate team in 2002, he served as that company’s News Director at WXIA-TV, in Atlanta.
 Prior to that, Kerry was Corporate News Director for Lee Enterprises, with oversight responsibilities for seven network affiliate TV stations, as well as News Director responsibilities for Lee’s flagship, KOIN-TV, in Portland, Oregon.